Get News & Updates Directly To Your Inbox

-What should you do if you worry you may have a problem?
-Talk with your primary care doctor.
-Then, you might want to see a mental health professional.
-There are doctors who works in addiction medicine or addiction psychiatry.
+What should you do if you think you may have a problem?
+Talk with your primary care doctor or a mental health professional.
+There are doctors who work in addiction medicine and addiction psychiatry.
 There are also licensed alcohol and drug counselors.

-If you need help finding a health provider, call the number on the back of your BCBSOK ID card.
+If you need help finding a health care provider, call the number on your member ID card.
 We are here to help.

-In case of emergency (overdose, trouble breathing, seizures or any other bad reaction from use of a drug) go to the nearest ER or call 911.
+In case of emergency (overdose, trouble breathing, seizures or any other bad reaction from drug use), go to the nearest ER or call 911.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.